 Developing strategic decision making

-I have previously established that intuition is one of the four significant characteristics of a strategic thinker.
+I have previously established in my article, Developing Strategic Thinking (in the Australian Army Journal), that intuition is one of the four significant characteristics of a strategic thinker.
 So how can I claim that developing intuition will not develop strategic thinking?
 It is because there are at least three types of intuition – affective, inferential and holistic (big-picture and abstract).
 Affective intuition refers to emotional reactions regardless of explicit or rational thought.
 This is generally your first reaction to meeting someone.
 Inferential intuition refers to judgement based on automated analysis.
 It is this type of intuition that is improved through practice and often called 'expert judgement'.
 It is also this type of intuition that the tactical war games are trying to improve.
 Here practice makes perfect.

 Strategic thinking, however, relies on holistic intuition to contextualise the situation and extrapolate potential novel outcomes.
 Holistic intuition specifically looks to enable you to make judgements that are based on a qualitatively non-analytical process made by integrating multiple, diverse informational cues into a whole.
 The key to developing holistic intuition is not practice; rather it is the gathering of diverse mind maps.
 Here, unlike inferential intuition, quantity (as opposed to quality) of available mind maps is directly correlated to your strategic thinking capacity.